 Sand and Dust Concerns

-Tulum's beaches are beautiful, but that fine sand and occasional dust can cause problems.
-Sand particles can get into a healing tattoo and cause irritation or infection.
-Sand rubbing against healing skin disrupts the healing process.
-On windy days, dust and sand get blown around.
+Tulum's beaches are beautiful, but fine sand and dust can cause problems.
+Sand particles can get into a healing tattoo, causing irritation or infection.
+Keep your tattoo covered with clean, breathable clothing when you're on the beach, and don't sit directly on sand.

 Mosquitoes and Insects

-Use insect repellent on areas away from your tattoo, but don't apply it directly to the healing tattoo.
-The second skin wrap we apply gives you a barrier against insects and other contaminants.
+Tulum's tropical environment means mosquitoes and other biting insects.
+Bites on or near a healing tattoo cause irritation and itching.
+Use insect repellent on areas away from your tattoo, but don't apply it directly to the healing area.
+The second skin wrap we apply provides a barrier against insects and contaminants.

 Essential Aftercare for Tulum's Climate